fabschurt/ansible-role-ubuntu-secure/README.md

 - hosts: …
   roles:
     - role: fabschurt.ubuntu-secure
-      ssh_alternate_port: 222 # I highly recommend you override this one with a custom value
+      ssh_port: 22 # I highly recommend that you override this one with a custom value
       iptables_flood_protection_enabled: true
       iptables_additional_rules: ''
       admin_name: admin
       admin_password: '' # You should really override this one, otherwise you won’t be able to sudo
-      admin_pubkey_path: ~/.ssh/id_rsa.pub
+      admin_pubkey_path: ~ # You should really override this one, otherwise you won’t be able to log in with the admin user
 ```

 ## License